TengTom/CS913/Sim/README.md

 ### This folder including the code testing image for cell simulation

 To simulating the cell dynamics, please set working directory to the Sim folder.
-Add simcep, Functions and Functions_DNA into the path
+Add simcep, Functions and Functions_DNA into the path.
+The sine function for the cell DNA oscillation dynamic is in _Functions_DNA_

 **simcep:**
 The tool package for cell image simulation.
 This package is already compiled.